Committed dose: Dose intake

 Some artificial radioisotopes such as iodine-131 are chemically identical to natural isotopes needed by the body, and may be more readily absorbed if the individual has a deficit of that element.
 For instance, potassium iodide (KI), administered orally immediately after exposure, may be used to protect the thyroid from ingested radioactive iodine in the event of an accident or attack at a nuclear power plant, or the detonation of a nuclear explosive which would release radioactive iodine.

-Other radioisotopes have an affinity for particular tissues, such as plutonium into bone, and may be retained there for years in spite of their foreign nature.
+Other radioisotopes have an affinity for particular tissues and may be retained there for years in spite of their foreign nature.
+Since radium and strontium are chemically similar to calcium, they tend to absorb into bone tissue.
+Elements like these are known as bone seekers.
+Plutonium is additionally a bone seeker, but its mechanism of absorption into bone is unknown.

-In summary, not all radiation is harmful.
-The radiation can be absorbed through multiple pathways, varying due to the circumstances of the situation.
-If the radioactive material is necessary, it can be ingested orally via stable isotopes of specific elements.
-This is only suggested to those that have a lack of these elements however, because radioactive material can go from healthy to harmful with very small amounts.
-The most harmful way to absorb radiation is that of absorption because it is almost impossible to control how much will enter the body.

 Physical factors

 Since irradiation increases with proximity to the source of radiation, and as it is impossible to distance or shield an internal source, radioactive materials inside the body can deliver much higher doses to the host organs than they normally would from outside the body.
 This is particularly true for alpha and beta emitters that are easily shielded by skin and clothing.
 Some have hypothesized that alpha's high relative biological effectiveness might be attributable to cell's tendency to absorb transuranic metals into the cellular nucleus where they would be in very close proximity to the genome, though an elevated effectiveness can also be observed for external alpha radiation in cellular studies.
 As in the calculations for equivalent dose and effective dose, committed dose must include corrections for the relative biological effectiveness of the radiation type and weightings for tissue sensitivity.